 Here's a few things to think about when it comes to Job Trainer:

-1. Are we leveraging technology to enable remote learning and assessment?
+1. Are we leveraging technology to enable remote learning and assessment through registered training organisations?

 2. Have we secured enough practical work placements for pre-apprenticeship training?

-A lack of work placements may constrain training providers ability to draw down pre-apprenticeship funding places unless training facilities can fully replicate the work environment being trained for.
+A lack of work placements may constrain an RTO's ability to draw down pre-apprenticeship funding places unless training facilities can fully replicate the work environment being trained for.

 3. Do we have the Infection Control Skill Sets on our scope?